 Keyboard a Manuscript?

-Creating your autobiography shouldn't be an experience between you and a stack of paper.
+Creating a manuscript shouldn't be an experience between you and a stack of paper.
 Or even you and a laptop.
 It should be between you and another human being.
-A Christian biographer and perceptive listener who guides faith leaders to bring their true stories to life.
+An expert book developer who guides health professionals and faith leaders to bring their books to life.

 Whether by phone or in person, receive Tammy Barley's individualized assistance to help you plan your book.
 Then sit back while she interviews you and audio-records the sessions.